Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 The Add-On also offers prompt generation for language learning using ChatGPT.
 To generate prompts:

-- Click on "Tide Scans Translator" in the menu, then select "Column E ChatGPT Prompt" or "Column E ChatGPT Prompt - Specific Row."
+- Click on "Tide Scans Translator" in the menu, then select the prompt generation option of your choice.

 - Follow the prompts to specify the start and stop rows for generating prompts.
 Prompts will be generated in Column E.

-## Important Note
+## Important Notes

 - For using the DeepL translation service, you need to provide your DeepL API Key.
 The Add-On will guide you through the process of entering the API Key.